MrZuberi/MrZuberi/README.md

 <h1 align="center">Hi 👋 I'm Taha Zuberi</h1>

 ## ✨ About Me
 I’m a 3rd year **Software Engineering** student at the University of Calgary.
 My interests span across Web Development, Backend Architecture, API Design, and Machine Learning/AI.
-I'm always looking to expand my skill set by working on projects and collaborating with others.
+If you're working on something interesting, feel free to reach out, I'm always open to new opportunities!

 ## 🚧 Currently Working On
 - 🛰️ Building a **NASA APOD idle screensaver**